josemarcosrf/melior-transformers/README.md

  which in turn is based on the [Transformers](https://github.com/huggingface/pytorch-transformers) library by HuggingFace.

-We are also integrsting other implementations and libraries of Transformers under the same hood.
-Currently we also have:
+We are also integasting other implementations and libraries of Transformers under the same hood.

+Currently we have:

 - UKPlab's [sentence-transformers](https://github.com/UKPLab/sentence-transformers)
   to extract sentence embeddings easily using their pre-trained models.